 You can download my handy ring sizing guide, to find out, here!

 Bangles are made to order in five standard sizes:

 XL- 7cm diameter = 22cm circumference

-One of these sizes usually accomodates my customer's needs, but of course if you need a different size I am happy to make a custom size at no extra cost.
-Just drop me a message, or leave a note in the comments box at checkout of the exact size you need.
+One of these sizes is usually suitable for most people, but of course if you need a different size I am happy to make a custom size.
+Just drop me a message.

 How to find your Bangle Size: